 Thyme and blueberries will do great planted near each other.
 Thyme acts as living mulch or ground cover and it controls weed in your garden as well.
 Blueberries are sure o benefit from having thyme planted nearby.
 This herb also regulates temperature and moisture.
 Blueberries attract butterflies snd berry-eating mammals, thyme can help keep the harmful pests away.

 Sage is another great herb that will that can be of mutual benefit to blueberries.
 This herb prefers alkaline soil and it will tolerate acidic soils just like blueberries.
 Avoid planting cucumber near the two though as sage can stunt the growth of cucumber.
 Sage is also known to look pretty and thrive best when planted near blueberries.

 Lewisisas is a low grower plant that can be grown alongside blueberries.
-It grows no more than 2 o 5 inches depending on the type you have planted and its flower colour also depends on the variety.
-Plant Lewisia in groups in front of blueberries to make your garden look colourful and get the best look out of them
+It grows no more than 2 o 5 inches depending on the type you have planted and its flower color also depends on the variety.
+Plant Lewisia in groups in front of blueberries to make your garden look colorful and get the best look out of them

 Lilacs are great flowers to plant near your blueberries.
 This flower attracts pollinators and provides shade for blueberries.
 It will tolerate acidic conditions just like blueberries and shrubs tend to bloom around the same time as blueberries.

 Sweet fern is also known as Compotonia Peregrine.
 Sweet fern is a low-growing plant that loves the sun and acidic soil which makes it an ideal companion for blueberries.
 This plant attracts butterflies to your garden and it is also a nitrogen-producing plant that can be of great benefit to your blueberries.

 Another attractive flower that will provide shades for your blueberries is azaleas.
 This plant blossoms particularly in hot summer and do best in the same acidic soil and environment such as blueberries.